Apache Spark tutorial

 This tutorial assumes you are running a cluster based on TDP getting started, an easy-to-launch TDP environment for testing purposes.
 This deployment provides you with:

-Note: When using another TDP deployment than tdp-getting-started, some commands require adaptation to your deployment.
+Note: When using another TDP deployment than tdp-getting-started, some commands require some customization with your environment.

 # Connect to edge-01.tdp